pennlabs/django-rest-live/README.md

   }
 }
 ```
+As a rule of thumb, if you have angle brackets in your URL pattern, then you're providing your view with keyword
+arguments, and you probably need to provide those arguments to your ViewSet subscriptions too.

 While we believe we support a useful subset of fields on `request` and `view` objects, we know there are many
 patterns for using REST Framework.
 If you're getting an `AttributeError` in your `ViewSet` when receiving a broadcast